sul-dlss/suri-rails/README.md

 # SURI

-SURI is the Stanford Libraries' unique identifier minting system.
+SURI is the Stanford Libraries' Unique Resource Identifier minting system.
 It mints unique DRUIDs.

+This is currently used for running specs;  we still use https://github.com/sul-dlss/suri2 in deployed environments.

 ## Requirements